defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 Imagine a **potential entrant (Firm 1)** considering entering a market where an **incumbent (Firm 2)** has already set prices, but the entrant doesn't know whether the incumbent is aggressive or passive.

 - If the incumbent's pricing strategy is **hidden**, Firm 1 must make a decision without knowing whether it is facing an aggressive or accommodating competitor.
-- This uncertainty **groups multiple decision nodes into an information set**,Firm 1 cannot distinguish between facing an aggressive or passive incumbent.
+- This uncertainty **groups multiple decision nodes into an information set**, Firm 1 cannot distinguish between facing an aggressive or passive incumbent.

 :::tip
-Imperfect information games introduce strategic uncertainty befcause players must act without knowing the full history of the game.
+Imperfect information games introduce strategic uncertainty because players must act without knowing the full history of the game.
 :::

 ## Subgame Perfect Equilibrium

 While Nash equilibrium is a powerful tool, it has a limitation:

-- **Some Nash equilibria rely on "incredible threats",strategies that seem rational on paper but wouldn't actually be followed through in real-time play.**
+- **Some Nash equilibria rely on "incredible threats", strategies that seem rational on paper but wouldn't actually be followed through in real-time play.**
 - **Subgame perfection eliminates these unrealistic Nash equilibria** by ensuring that strategies remain rational at every stage of the game.

 A **Subgame Perfect Nash Equilibrium (SPE)** is a refinement of Nash equilibrium that requires that the chosen strategy must be a Nash equilibrium in every subgame of the original game.